 Pension fund categories – Conservative, Balanced, Growth, High Growth and All Growth – are the same as those for accumulation funds and by and large hold the same underlying investments.
 So, pension fund returns are driven by the same factors as accumulation fund returns.

 Despite holding the same underlying investments, pension fund returns tend to be roughly 10–15% higher than returns for the same category in accumulation phase over the long run.
 The difference is due largely to tax, as investment earnings are not taxed in retirement phase.

-For example, pension All Growth funds with 96-100% growth assets returned -2.3% in the year to June 30, while the median All Growth fund in accumulation phase with a near identical investment portfolio returned a slightly smaller loss of -2.1%.
-But three months later, pension All Growth funds returned -1.7% in the year to September 30 compared with a slightly bigger loss of -1.8% for All Growth accumulation funds.
+For example, pension All Growth funds with 96-100% growth assets returned -2.3% in the year to June 30, 2020 while the median All Growth fund in accumulation phase with a near identical investment portfolio returned a slightly smaller loss of -2.1%.
+But six months later, pension All Growth funds returned 5.0% in the year to December 31 compared with a lower positive return of 4.1% for All Growth accumulation funds.
 For all other categories, pension returns were higher than the accumulation fund equivalent.

 Mohankumar says although people tend to be more risk averse as they get older, most retirees are still invested in their fund’s Growth option where the majority of accumulation members are also invested.
 For example, he says that in large industry funds such as AustralianSuper and UniSuper most pension fund members are in their Balanced option (with an investment mix that aligns with Chant West’s Growth category).
 Even so, he says a meaningful number would also be invested in the next risk category down, in line with Chant West’s Balanced category with 41–60% growth assets.

 However, retirees in retail pension funds (and some industry pension funds) are most likely to be invested in a Lifecycle investment option with a conservative investment mix.
 Lifecycle funds automatically shift members into a lower risk investment mix as they age and get closer to retirement.